kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet.md

 <td colspan="2">--local-storage-capacity-isolation&gt;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: <code>true</code></td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">If true, local ephemeral storage isolation is enabled.
 Otherwise, local storage isolation feature will be disabled.
 (DEPRECATED: This parameter should be set via the config file specified by the kubelet's <code>--config</code> flag.
-See https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/ for more information.)</td>
+See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>